peasead/elastic-container/README.md

 ## Questions

 1. But...why?
-To test data feeds, ingest pipelines, detection rules, Fleet configs...w/e.
-Something I could blow away fast but had the bare necessities.

-1. Why don't you use Docker Compose?
-Old habbits.
+To be able to quickly stand up and take down an Elastic Stack with everything already configured allowing me to focus on what I need to do.

-1. This is horrible, why can't you write better scripts?
+2. This is horrible, why can't you write better scripts?
 Function over beauty.

-1. I suppose I can use this, can I change the creds or stack version?
+3. I suppose I can use this, can I change the creds or stack version?
 Of course.

-1. Elastic-Agent or Fleet Server, what's the difference?
+4. Elastic-Agent or Fleet Server, what's the difference?
 The Elastic-Agent acts as the Fleet Server role.
 More information can be found on the [official documentation](https://www.elastic.co/guide/en/fleet/current/fleet-server.html).